elsehow/identity-swarm/README.md

 this project works as a distributed, shared keyring, to which anyone can append their public key, and associate it with arbitrary other information, stored as a json payload.

+## developing

+TODO explain

+	npm run dev

+navigate to localhost:8000 to see the tests

 ## license